KhawlaAlmalki/assignment-4/docs/technical-documentation.md

-# Technical Documentation – Personal Portfolio Website
+# Technical Documentation – Personal Portfolio Web Application (Assignment 4)

 ## 1. Introduction
-This document provides the **technical overview and implementation details** of the personal portfolio website developed for **Assignment 1 (Foundations & AI Integration)**.
-The project demonstrates the integration of **HTML, CSS, and JavaScript** to build a clean, responsive, and interactive portfolio.
+This document provides a detailed technical overview of the personal portfolio website developed across Assignments 1–4.
+The final version (Assignment 4) integrates responsive layout techniques, interactivity, state persistence, animations, and new features such as the downloadable CV button and improved contact form validation.

-The purpose of this documentation is to explain:
+This documentation explains:

-- Website architecture and file structure
+- System architecture and structure
-- Implementation of main features
+- Major implementation details
-- Design decisions and rationale
+- Design decisions
-- Testing, limitations, and compatibility
+- Testing and known limitations
-- Responsible use of AI tools during development
+- Responsible use of AI tools

 ---

 ## 2. System Overview
-The portfolio website is a **fully client-side static application** that runs entirely in the browser.
-No backend or database is required.
+The portfolio is a static, client-side web application built using HTML, CSS, and JavaScript.
+It requires no backend server or database.

-**Key functionalities include:**
+Core capabilities include:

-- Personal biography and introduction
+- Introduction and About sections
-- Interactive Projects section with search, filter, and sort
-- Collapsible Experience timeline with animations
+- Collapsible Experience timeline
+- Interactive Projects section
-- Contact form with validation and persistent input
+- Contact form with improved validation
-- **Dark/light mode** with saved user preference
+- Downloadable CV button
+- Dark/light theme mode
-- Scroll-based reveal animations using `IntersectionObserver`
+- Scroll reveal animations
-- **Weather widget**: real-time temperature + emoji + live timer
+- Weather widget with live timer
-- Fully responsive layout across screen sizes
+- Fully responsive design across all screen sizes

 ---

 ## 3. Repository Structure

 ```
-assignment-3/
+assignment-4/
 ├── README.md
 ├── index.html
 ├── css/